mounikavemunoori/hybridApps/README.md

 # WebDriverIoProject
  This projec supports for mobile, web, and api automation.
-Here we are working on hybrid mobile apps To implement the web, api and mobile, I have created the separate folder under tests folder tests
+ To implement the web, api and mobile and created the separate folder under tests folder tests
      web
      api